hli1221/hli1221.github.io/index.md

 I am currently a first-year Ph.D student in [Jiangnan University](http://www.jiangnan.edu.cn/), supervised by **Pro.
 Xiao-Jun Wu**.

 I received my B.A. degree from School of Internet of Things Engineering at Jiangnan University, in 2015.
-Now I am working on Jiangsu Provincial Engineering Laboratory of Pattern Recognition and Computational Intelligence, Jiangnan University.
+For two years up to 2018, I worked as a master student in Jiangsu Provincial Engineering Laboratory of Pattern Recognition and Computational Intelligence.

 ---
 ## Current research